olha-shevchenko/olha-shevchenko.github/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

 Hi!
 I am a third year math grad student at UCLA, where I work with [Pavel Galashin](https://www.math.ucla.edu/~galashin/).
-I am working in Algebraic Combinatorics, particularly in Total positivity.
+I am working in Algebraic Combinatorics, particularly in problems related to Total positivity.

 I graduated from V.N.Karazin Kharkiv National University, where I was advised by Vladimir Kadets.